JoshuaJFHolloway/LocalizR/README.md

 __Minimum Viable Product__:

-- As a traveller, so I can learn useful phrases, I want to be able to practice a language.
+- As someone who travels often, so I can learn useful phrases, I want to be able to practice a language.

 __Features__: